 CHRISTOPHER WEBER and STEFANIE DAZIO

-Long lines, however, persisted at some grocery stores despite despite officials saying there’s no need to hoard supplies.
+Long lines, however, persisted at some grocery stores despite officials saying there’s no need to hoard supplies.

 Gov. Gavin Newsom on Sunday urged the state’s 5.3 million people who are 65 and older and those with chronic health conditions to isolate to protect themselves from the virus.
 He also called for all bars, wineries, nightclubs and brewpubs to close.